 Cost, price structures, and mark-ups

-My out-of-pocket costs for infusions
+Out-of-pocket costs for infusions

 I receive 8 Rituxan infusions a year making a total annual cost of such treatments $61,128.
 And that does not include other costs associated with my RA treatment including other medicines, doctor visits, blood tests, imaging, and surgeries.

-Costs are passed onto the patient
+Costs are passed on to the patient

 Biological medicines are understandably expensive because of the research, development, and complex manufacturing processes involved.
 Such medicines also have extended patent protection over chemical pharmaceuticals in order to help drug companies recoup the extensive costs.
-Those costs are passed onto the patient.
+Those costs are passed on to the patient.

-Four RA drugs - Humira, Enbrel, Remicade, and Rituxan – are among the top selling biologics in the United States.
-And these biologics will loose their patent protection soon.5
+Four RA drugs - Humira, Enbrel, Remicade, and Rituxan – are among the top-selling biologics in the United States.
+And these biologics will lose their patent protection soon.5

 The real cost of Rituxan isn’t a mystery that I will likely solve any time soon.
 There are numerous pharmaceutical, insurance, healthcare system, and political players involved.
 But one has to avoid skepticism driving you to not take prescribed medicines that can help slow the disease progression.